7 Timeless Kitchen Trends That Will Never Look Outdated

 Choose Natural Materials

 Adding in natural materials like wood and stone will ground the space and keep it classic.
-If you want a timeless look, resist the urge to create an ultra-modern kitchen full of shiny stainless steel and engineered materials.
+If you want a timeless kitchen, resist the urge to create an ultra-modern look full of shiny stainless steel and engineered materials.

 White Marble or Butcher Block Countertops